Stu's Quick Q&A

 Your favourite area for teaching in?

-Aintree through to Southport, I love a change of scenery and can often be found across the Northwest, but it’s great being able to float around and see different areas.
+I currently offer lessons across South Liverpool (Speke, Hunts cross, Halewood, Garston, Gatacre, Woolton, Hale village) but I work across the North-West training instructors, I love a change of scenery and it’s great being able to float around and see different areas.

 What did you do before you became an instructor?

 I always knew I would end up as an instructor so at the age of 16 I started working in a warehouse before joining the warehouse refurbishment team.
-I progressed onto being a security guard and a taxi driver before training to become an instructor as soon as I could.
+I progressed onto being a security guard and a taxi driver before training to become an instructor as soon as I could, I now primarily focus on training driving instructors but work 3 days a week with learner drivers.

-Why did you choose a Qashqai to teach in?
+Why did you choose an A3 to teach in?

-I’ve used a range of cars, 2 x Fiesta’s, 2 x Astra’s, BMW 1 series, Fiat Punto, Citroen C3.
+I’ve used a range of cars, 2 x Fiesta’s, 2 x Astra’s, BMW 1 series, Fiat Punto, Citroen C3, Qashqai.
 All great cars but I have always wanted something a little special.
-It’s a great size without being difficult to learn it and it has the perfect specification to keep me happy for 8 hours a day.
-Full heated leather seats, glass panoramic roof, reverse camera and 4x electric windows whilst getting over 60 MPG – it’s the best car I have ever had.
+It’s a great size without being difficult to learn it and is essential for being able to teach new driving instructors alongside normal learners, plus it’s bright yellow and looks awesome!

-How old were you when you passed your driving test?
+How old were you when you passed your driving test and how many attempts?

 If you could tell yourself anything when you were learning to drive, what would it be?